 - a.
-Not safe.
-Processes P_2 , P_1 , and P_3 are able to finish, but no remaining processes can finish.
-Safe.
-Processes P_1 , P_2 , and P_3 are able to finish.
-Following this, processes P_0 and P_4 are also able to finish. - 8.10 Suppose that you have coded the deadlock-avoidance safety algorithm that determines if a system is in a safe state or not, and now have been asked to implement the deadlock-detection algorithm.
-Can you do so by simply using the safety algorithm code and redefining $Max_i = Waiting_i + Allocation_i$, where $Waiting_i$ is a vector specifying the resources for which thread i is waiting and $Allocation_i$ is as defined in Section 8.6?
+Deadlock cannot occur because preemption exists. - b.
+Yes.
+A process may never acquire all the resources it needs if they are continuously preempted by a series of requests such as those of process C. - 7.8 Suppose that you have coded the deadlock-avoidance safety algorithm and now have been asked to implement the deadlock-detection algorithm.
+Can you do so by simply using the safety algorithm code and redefining Max[i] = Waiting[i] + Allocation[i], where Waiting[i] is a vector specifying the resources for which process i is waiting and Allocation[i] is as defined in Section 7.5?
 Explain your answer.

-Yes.
+Answer: Yes.
 The Max vector represents the maximum request a process may make.
-When calculating the safety algorithm, we use the Need matrix, which represents Max - Allocation.
+When calculating the safety algorithm we use the Need matrix, which represents Max - Allocation.
 Another way to think of this is Max = Need + Allocation.
-According to the question, the Waiting matrix fulfills a role similar to the Need matrix; therefore, Max = Waiting + Allocation.
+According to the question, the Waiting matrix fulfills a role similar to the Need matrix, therefore Max = Waiting + Allocation.

-8.11 Is it possible to have a deadlock involving only one single-threaded process?
+7.9 Is it possible to have a deadlock involving only one single process?
 Explain your answer.

-No. This follows directly from the hold-and-wait condition.
+Answer: No. This follows directly from the hold-and-wait condition.